NagabhushanSN95/ViP-NeRF/src/database_utils/README.md

 # Extracting Databases

 ## RealEstate-10K
 Currently the code to extract RealEstate-10K dataset is not complete.
 This will be completed soon.
-In the meantime, please down the dataset following instructions at the [official webpage](https://google.github.io/realestate10k/download.html) and place them as described in [here](#custom-databases)
+In the meantime, please down the dataset following instructions at the [official webpage](https://google.github.io/realestate10k/download.html) and follow the instructions for [custom databases](#custom-databases).

 [//]: # (1.
 Download the dataset metadata from [here]&#40;https://google.github.io/realestate10k/download.html&#41;)